opencog/opencog/opencog/learning/miner/README.md

 state is it very comprehensive, that is it shouldn't miss any desired pattern.
 However, due to that, it can also be very slow, possibly slower than Shujing Key pattern miner depending on the usage.
-Additional heuristics and filtering techniques will be implemented in as time goes.
+Additional heuristics and filtering techniques will be implemented as time goes.

-If you know what you are dealing with and want to use it, jump straight to the Usage Section (TODO: add link).
+If you know what you are dealing with and want to use it, jump straight to the [Usage](#usage) Section.

 Problem and Terminology
 -----------------------